tinic/constixel/README.md

 # constixel

-constixel is a single header minimalistic constexpr C++20+ graphics rendering library with the ability to output to a terminal using the sixel protocol.
+constixel is a single header minimalistic constexpr C++20+ graphics rendering library with the ability to output to a sixel image stream which can be viewed in most modern terminals.

 ## Primary features and goals